oeru/blog-feed-finder/README.md

 If the user is authenticated, further capabilities are available:

 * If multiple feeds are found, the BFF tries to identify the most likely candidate, and eliminates any that clearly aren't what's being sought (e.g. the common "Comment" feed on many WordPress blogs), allowing the user to choose among any remaining candidates,
-* once a single feed is selected, the user is then presented with a list of the Courses (subsites) for which they are registered, including a listing of any existing feed specifications.
+* once a single feed is selected, the user is then presented with a list of the Courses (subsites) in which they are enrolled, including a listing of any existing feed specifications.
 The user can then opt to set the selected feed to that for any of the courses.

 ## Technical details